risk-first/website/menagerie/Map-And-Territory-Risk.md

 ![Map And Territory Risk](images/generated/map-and-territory-risk.png)

 In this section, we are going to look at some ways in which this risk manifests itself, starting simple and getting more complex.
 We will look at:
-- **Fitness**, and the issues we face when our [Internal MOdels]() don't contain the _right_ pieces of information.
+- **Fitness**, and the issues we face when our [Internal Models]() don't contain the _right_ abstractions.
 - **Audience**: risks associated with _shared understanding_
 - **Evolution**
-tbd.

 ## Internal Model Fitness

 ![Sat Nav Blunder Sends Asda Van Crashing Narrow Footpath - Telegraph Newspaper](images/sat_nav.png)

-In the picture shown here, the driver _trusted_ the SatNav to such an extent that he didn't pay attention to the road-signs around him, and ended up getting stuck.
+In the picture shown here, from the Telegraph newspaper, the driver _trusted_ the SatNav to such an extent that he didn't pay attention to the road-signs around him, and ended up getting stuck.
 This wasn't borne of stupidity, but experience:  SatNavs are pretty reliable. _So many times_ the SatNav had been right, that the driver stopped _questioning its fallibility_.

 So, there are two [Map and Territory Risks]() here:
  - The [Internal Model]() of the SatNav contained information that was wrong:  the track had been marked up as a road, rather than a path.